Dukaone ventilation with heat exchanger and Home Assistant

 I hope someone else can use this integration – if you do leave a comment below.

 The comments below has been imported from the old website.
-Currently comments are readonly, meaning you can not make new comments.
+Currently comments are readonly, meaning you can not

 You will be able to do that when it is ready.
 For now if you want to get in touch, you can send me an email.